June 17, 2024

 Remember that when anyone is in a state of stress, they don’t need or care about logic.
 Think if you were in the woods and came across a bear; there is no need for logic.
 You don’t need logic when you are trying to survive.

-So, where and with whom can you start using the hand model today?
+So, where and with whom can you start using the “hand model of brain” today?

 Also, become aware of how your body reacts when you encounter stress.